push-based/user-flow/packages/cli/README.md

 0. have node [v14.X.X](https://nodejs.org/en/download/) installed
 run `node -v` and `npm -v` to check it.

+To start from scratch read [setup an empty project](https://github.com/push-based/user-flow/blob/main/packages/cli/docs/general-cli-features.md)

 ## Set up and run user flows in an existing npm project

 In this chapter we will learn how to install and configure user flows, as well as create a first example test and see the resulting performance report.